Warm Your Tummy With a Hearty Skillet Breakfast

 Our friends at Lodge Manufacturing, makers of amazing Lodge Cast Iron Cookware, recently published The Lodge Cast Iron Cookbook — a lovely volume full of all kinds of delicious recipes that work beautifully in cast iron pans.
 Come to think of it, what doesn’t?

 So in honor of our friends at Lodge, we’d like to share this yummy recipe from the Lodge cookbook for an easy and satisfying one-pan breakfast.
-It calls for spinach (Earthbound Farm Frozen Organic Spinach, anyone?), but we’ll bet you could also sub in some lightly steamed or sautéed Mixed Baby Kales to great effect.
+It calls for spinach (Earthbound Farm Frozen Organic Spinach, anyone?), but we’ll bet you could also sub in some lightly steamed or sautéed Baby Kale to great effect.
 Feel free to use any kind of leftover cooked potato — russet, red, sweet, new or whatever you have on hand.
-Serves 4.

-Take Today’s Step and try this hearty breakfast to fuel your body for the busy day ahead…or for a “breakfast for dinner” on a cold, wintry evening.
-How did you serve it?
-Did you add or improvise a bit?
-Let us know how you liked it in Comments!
+Try this hearty breakfast to fuel your body for the busy day ahead…or for a “breakfast for dinner” on a cold, wintry evening.
+It's yummy either way!

 - 1 tablespoon Olive oil